hmallen/lorenzbot/README.md

 - Multi-line Telegram message formatting (needs testing and improvement)
 - Handle Telegram timeout exception
 - Telegram error/exception alerts
+- Determine what causes trade_usdt_remaining to be adjusted to negative value on startup -- Has to do with resetting amount to 98% of total when insufficient balance encountered?
+-- Also, mismatch between calculated and executed order size?

 DONE:
 - Add argument for trade amount